arhamaneeq/IITI_GDSC_AIML_PS2/README.md

 - `image_handler.py`
 - `pdf_handler.py`

+The main program here is `raggy_v2.py`, which mostly contains the frontend logic.
+All processing is relegated to other scripts. `llms_chain.py` handles logic for the chat itself, whereas `audio_handler.py`, `image_handler.py`, and `pdf_handler.py` are responsible for converting raw input data from streamlit into formats readble by `llms_chain.py`. `utils.py` handles logic for storage and loading of previous chats via JSON files in the `chat_sessions` folder.
+We also include a `config.yaml` file which includes information regarding the models used.

 ### Installation
-Set up a local virtual environment by navigating to the root folder and running
+Clone the repository and then set up a local virtual environment by navigating to the root folder and running
 ```bash
 python -m venv .venv
 ```